dekstroza/kubernetes-dev-stack/README.md

     kubectl cluster-info

     ## and open up Grafana url shown in your browser.
-    ## NOTE: Due to unresolved issue, if accessing any of these urls, use http instead of https and port 8080 instead of 6443
+    ## NOTE: Due to unresolved issue, if accessing any of these urls, use http instead of https and port 8080 instead of 6443, same links cluster-info command shows just http and port 8080 - this will be resolved shortly.

 Upon starting dns - depending how fast your network is, it might take a up to a minute or two for docker to pull required images.
-DNS server will be at 10.0.0.10 and serve domain **dekstroza.local**
+DNS server will be at 10.0.0.10 and serve domain **dekstroza.local** (read on to see how to change domain).

 To verify dns is up and running, inside master or minions, run: